 - i Annual EE Plans will be filed pursuant to R.I.
 Gen. Laws §§ 39-1-27.7(c)(5). - ii.
-Annual EE Plans will propose an updated and detailed budget for meeting the savings target set in Three-Year EE Plans, covering the annual period beginning the following January 1, that identifies the projected costs; benefits; and energy saving goals of the portfolio. - ii.
-Annual EE Plans will propose detailed budgets that include the projected costs, benefits, and energy saving goals of each program. - iv.
+Annual EE Plans will propose an updated and detailed budget for meeting the savings target set in Three-Year EE Plans, covering the annual period beginning the following January 1, that identifies the projected costs; benefits; and energy saving goals of the portfolio.
+The distribution company shall update the analysis described in Section 3.3.B.i.c. of these Standards for the annual program year using the best-available information and shall adjust its proposed annual savings goals and budgets to be consistent with the update.
+Where adjustments are made, the distribution company shall identify and justify the specific adjustments. - iii.
+Annual EE Plans will propose detailed budgets that include the projected costs, benefits, and energy saving and emissions reduction goals of each program. - iv.
 Annual EE Plans will identify any deviations between initial portfolio budgets or goals set in the Three-Year EE Plans and Annual EE Plan budgets or goals that are greater than five percent (positive or negative) and will provide reasons for such deviations. - v.
 Annual EE Plans will include proposals for system benefit charge rate changes based on the updated funding plan filed pursuant to Section 3.4. - vi.
 Annual EE Plans shall identify the energy cost savings and bill impacts that Rhode Island ratepayers will realize through its implementation. - vii.
 Annual EE Plans shall also provide for adjustment, as necessary, to the remaining years of the Three-Year EE Plan based on experience, ramp-up, and assessment of the resources available.